Automated pentesting SaaS

 What's the difference between continuous monitoring and AI pentesting?

 Continuous monitoring is production-safe and passive, it observes what your live app exposes (TLS, headers, DNS, network surface) and flags misconfiguration drift in real time.
-AI pentesting is an active engagement: the AI sends crafted requests, chains them, and confirms exploitable vulnerabilities like SQL injection, XSS, broken access control, and IDOR with reproducible proof.
+AI pentesting is active testing: the AI sends crafted requests, chains them, and confirms exploitable vulnerabilities like SQL injection, XSS, broken access control, and IDOR with reproducible proof.
 Most teams pair the two: monitoring for ongoing hygiene, pentesting before audits and launches.

 Is automated pentesting accurate enough to replace human pentesters?